Skip to main content

 Doctor of Physical Therapy

-Program Director: Dr. Mary Anne Riopel
+Program Director: Dr. Kimberly Wynarczuk

 The Doctor of Physical Therapy (DPT) Program is a graduate program in the School of Rehabilitation Sciences in the College of Health.
 In the eight-semester interprofessional program, students work hand-in-hand with other health professionals in the classroom, the clinic, and the community.
 Moravian's DPT grants an entry-level professional DPT degree and allows graduates to apply for licensure to practice as physical therapists in diverse healthcare and educational environments.